 - La Régie: The service provider assigns a consultant who joins your team (you retain management control).

-- The Package / Managed Service: You purchase a specific outcome (e.g., “X scenarios maintained and executed per month”).
+- The Fixed-Price Package / Managed Service: You purchase a specific outcome (e.g., “X scenarios maintained and executed per month”).
 This is the model offered by Mr Suricate : a turnkey solution where we handle script maintenance for you.

 3. Demand transparency (Reporting)